Spomky-Labs/jose/doc/Use.md

 * [Encrypt a message](operation/Encrypt.md)
 * [Decrypt a JWE](operation/Decrypt.md)

+# JWT Creator and JWTLoader

+In general, you will need to create and load JWS or encrypted JWS (JWS as payload of a JWE) in compact JSON serialization mode.
+To ease the creation and loading of such data, the library provides two classes that have convenient methods.

+Read the [dedicated page](operation/JWTCreator_And_JWTLoader.md) to know how to instantiate and use these classes.

 # PSR-3 Messages

 The `Signer`, `Verifier`, `Encrypter` and `Decrypter` classes are able to send debug messages compliant with the [PSR-3 Specification](http://www.php-fig.org/psr/psr-3/).